Looking for centerpiece ideas you can make in minutes? Wait until you see how easy this vintage flower centerpiece is to make!

 I love designing centerpieces with both fresh cut flowers, faux, or a mix of both depending on my mood and what I have on hand.

-Since I wanted to use this vintage crate for a centerpiece, I made one for spring that has taken my decor well into summer.
+Since I wanted to use this old crate for a centerpiece, I made this vintage flower one for spring that has taken my decor well into summer.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-I normally don’t like to purchase faux florals without seeing them first, but the real touch series looks very authentic!
+I normally don’t like to purchase faux florals without seeing them first, but the real touch series is pretty high quality and looks very authentic!

 These gorgeous white peonies are perfect for both my spring and summer decor.

-How to Create This Vintage Centerpiece
+How to Create This Vintage Flower Centerpiece

-I looked around my house for something to use as a container and found this beautiful vintage crate just sitting there totally unused.
+I looked around my house for something to use as a container and found this beautiful vintage crate I found in Vermont while thrifting.